 You can then move on to something more tangible, such as a certificate or a board in the office where you can put up the names of employees of the month.
 To offer incentives to other employees, you can always accompany the acknowledgment with a reward such as time off, a free restaurant meal, or additional monetary compensation.

-Arguably the best way to recognize top effort is to include an annual performance bonus at the end of the year.
+Arguably the best way to recognize top effort is to set up a bonus payroll and that way be able to include an annual performance bonus at the end of the year.
 A monetary reward based on the profit that your business earned reveals to all employees how the bottom line can improve their finances.

 Keeping a small pantry or kitchen at your business can satisfy cravings for food or drink during a long workday.
 It can be well-stocked with free coffee, tea, and healthy snacks at minimal cost to you.